How to Implement Java File Caching with GroupDocs.Conversion for Efficient Document Conversion

 Basic Initialization

-Import the required classes and perform a simple DOCX‑to‑PDF conversion:
+Import the necessary classes and run a simple DOCX → PDF conversion:

 import com.groupdocs.conversion.Converter;